 Those annual or monthly trips to the doctor shouldn’t leave you with a pile of doctor bills!
 Get your doctor in your budget if you know you’ll be making a visit!

 I say this because it’s right around the corner right now.
-If you buy baskets, get gifts and all that fun stuff, you’d better have it budgeted out or you may not have have much left for eggs and egg dyes!
+If you buy baskets, get gifts and all that fun stuff, you’d better have it budgeted out or you may not have much left for eggs and egg dyes!

 Costumes, people!
 I love taking advantage of the clearance section after Halloween.
 Our kids love playing dress-up so I stock up every November 1.
 However, chances are they don’t actually want to be any of the costumes I bought when it comes to the next Halloween.
 Now we set aside money for new costumes and clearance rack shopping!